tlkamp/project-item-catalog/README.md

 * Gunicorn is the `wsgi` server used to serve the application.
 It only listens to requests from `localhost:8080`.
 It runs the application as the `catalog` system user.
   * Gunicorn is [configured](server_config/mygunicorn.service) as a [`systemd`](http://manpages.ubuntu.com/manpages/bionic/man1/systemd.1.html) service.
 This enables startup on boot of the server, and status checks/stops/starts can be handled through typical `systemctl/service` commands.
 Logs are sent to `journal` automatically by `systemd`.
 * Nginx is [configured](server_config/default) as the primary web server and reverse proxy.
-  * Nginx listens for requests sent to `tlkamp.com` on ports `80`/`443` and routes them to the Gunicorn server and serves gunicorn's responses back to the user.
   * Nginx also routes all HTTP requests (on port 80) to HTTPS (443) to ensure encrypted communication for the user, since `requests-oauthlib` requires it.
-* TLS/SSL certificates were obtained for the `tlkamp.com` domain using LetsEncrypt and Certbot.
+* TLS/SSL certificates were obtained using LetsEncrypt and Certbot.

 ## Running the App Locally